BioMon – Establishing biodiversity monitoring in Ulcinj Salina

 Ulcinj Salina is a wetland ecosystem in southern Montenegro.
 It is the most important wintering, nesting, and feeding site for birds on the eastern Adriatic, in which at least 250 bird species can be observed, 20 of them globally threatened.
 The IKI Small Grants project aims to establish a biodiversity monitoring system.
 To do so, it develops standards for systematic biodiversity monitoring, raises students’ knowledge to support monitoring activities and increases the monitoring capacities of managers in the protected wetland area.

-Ulcinj Salina is a wetland ecosystem, of approximately 1,500 ha located in southern Montenegro.
-In 2019 Ulcinj Salina was declared to be a nature park and Ramsar site.
-The municipality of Ulcinj set up a multidisciplinary working group, together with CZIP and other important stakeholders, that prepared a draft management plan.
+Ulcinj Salina is a wetland ecosystem of approximately 1,500 hectares, located in southern Montenegro.
+In 2019, Ulcinj Salina was declared nature park and Ramsar site.
+The municipality of Ulcinj set up a multidisciplinary working group, together with the Centre for the Protection and Research of Birds (CZIP) and other important stakeholders, that prepared a draft management plan.
 However, there is currently no proper management structure and thus a lack of capacity for its implementation.
-The IKI Small Grants project addresses the lack of incomplete or missing monitoring standards/instruments of biodiversity and the inadequate experience of staff who often do not have the necessary technical, operational and/or managerial capacity in biodiversity monitoring.
+The IKI Small Grants project addresses the lack of incomplete or missing monitoring standards/instruments of biodiversity and the inadequate experience of staff who often do not have the necessary technical, operational and managerial capacity in biodiversity monitoring.

-The IKI Small Grants project targets at least 20 students from the natural sciences/biology faculty in field monitoring.
-This is made possible due to the close cooperation CZIP has with professors from the department of biology of the university of Montenegro.
+The IKI Small Grants project targets at least 20 students from the natural sciences and biology faculty in field monitoring.
+This is made possible due to the close cooperation between CZIP and professors from the department of biology of the University of Montenegro.
 Furthermore, four institutions benefit from an established monitoring system and a minimum of five NGOs improve their skills in biodiversity monitoring and conservation.

 APPROACH AND ACTIVITIES